lihanchen-hello/mm-calibrator/trunk/readme-linux.txt

 TO TEST:
 ========
-(note: this command will not work unless the datasets are correctly placed)
+note: 	This command will not work unless the datasets are correctly placed.
+		Each camera (even if calibrating just one) should be stored under its own numbered directory, e.g. mmcal_test/0/ mmcal_test/1/ etc...

 	./bin/mm_calibrator -d /home/steve/calibration/data/mmcal_test -n 1 -i